Other Functions

 ORD

-The ORD function returns the UTF 8 numeric value (0-255) for a specified string character.
-Returns NULL if the parameter cannot be converted to a char or if it NULL.
+The ORD function returns the UTF 8 numeric value (0-255, control characters 0-32, and 127-160) for a specified string character.
+It returns NULL if the parameter cannot be converted to a char or if it NULL.

 ORD(<StringParameter_1>)